evkx/evkx.github.io/content/models/cupra/born/BORN_77_e-BOOST/_index.md

 ## Performance

-With overboost, the CUPRA BORN 77 e-BOOST has a maximum power of 170 KW (231 hp / 228 bhp).
-Without overboost, it is 150 KW (204 hp / 204 bhp) The torque is 310 nm with overboost and 310 without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 7 seconds with overboost and 7.9 seconds without overboost and has a top speed of 160 km/h (99 mph).
+With overboost, the CUPRA BORN 77 e-BOOST reaches a maximum power of 170 kW (231 hp / 228 bhp).
+Without overboost, it delivers 150 kW (204 hp / 201 bhp).
+The maximum torque is 310 Nm (229 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 7 seconds and reaches a top speed of 160 km/h (99 mph), demonstrating its solid performance.

 ## Battery, range, and charging